langurmonkey/website-source/content/blog/2026/quantization.md

 Simple per-block linear quantization.
 Fast but less accurate at low bits.

 Following is a table that contains the format name, number of bits, size (for a 7B model), perplexity, and some notes/recommendations.
-The **perplexity** represents the difference between the quantized model and the base model, with lower scores indicating better accuracy and less uncertainty.
+The **perplexity** represents the difference between the quantized model and the base model, with lower scores indicating better accuracy and less uncertainty.[^3]

 | Format | Bits | Size (7B) | Perplexity \\(\Delta\\) | Notes |